Perkedel/Lah-Mboh/INSTALL.md

 Showing the easy & quick ways

-1. Download GZDoom & Extract
+1. Download UZDoom / GZDoom & Extract
 2. Download FreeDoom ~~or purchase Doom WADs on Steam or GOG~~, & extract / locate the IWAD.
-3. GZDoom should automatically find your commercial Doom WADs installed when you launch.
-But for others, you can simply place the desired IWAD inside the GZDoom executable folder (put the IWAD next to `GZDoom.exe` / `.bin`).
+3. UZDoom should automatically find your commercial Doom WADs installed when you launch.
+But for others, you can simply place the desired IWAD inside the UZDoom / GZDoom executable folder (put the IWAD next to `UZDoom.exe` / `GZDoom.exe` / `??ZDoom.bin`).
 4. Launch GZDoom
 5. Test everything correctly.
-6. Once done, close GZDoom again, then drag this project folder / pk3 / pk7 onto the GZDoom.exe.
+6. Once done, close UZDoom / GZDoom again, then drag this project folder / pk3 / pk7 onto the UZDoom.exe / GZDoom.exe.
 It will launch with the PWAD PK3 in hand.
 7. Select the same IWAD then launch.

 > [!TIP]